alishalopes87/IBDb/README.md

 ```
 $ pip install -r requirements.txt
 ```
-Get your own secret keys🔑 for [Google](https://developers.google.com/books/docs/v1/getting_started)Save them to a file `secrets.py`.
+Get your own secret keys🔑 for [Google Books](https://developers.google.com/books/docs/v1/getting_started) Save them to a file `secrets.py`.
 Your file should look something like this:
 ```

 APP_KEY = 'xyz'